SitePen/dgrid/doc/components/core-components/List.md

 # List

-This provides the basic facilities for taking an array of objects and rendering them as rows of HTML in a scrollable area.
+List provides the basic facilities for taking an array of objects and rendering them as rows in a scrollable area.

 The List module can be used to render an array of data as follows: